mukhtar-github/Game-Programming-Patterns/README.md

 * **Whole-engine books.** In contrast, these try to span all of the different parts of an entire game engine.
 They are oriented towards building a complete engine suited to some specific genre of game, usually a 3D first-person shooter.

+I like both of these kinds of books, but I think they leave some gaps.
+Books specifiic to a domain rarely tell you how that chunk of code interacts with the rest of the game.
+You may be a wizard at physics and rendering, but do you know how to tie them together gracefully?
 "